☝️ The most important facts in brief

 Operation

 Ophthalmologists can perform surgery to correct visual problems.
-This is most frequently the case with cataracts and glaucoma.
-Eye surgery requires precise knowledge and specialised training.
+This is most often the case with cataracts and glaucoma.
+The Surgery Eye surgery requires precise knowledge and specialised training.
 As with most other treatments, the aim of eye surgery is usually to improve or restore the function of the eye.

 What training do prospective ophthalmologists have to undergo?